 “If you don’t try at anything, you can’t fail… it takes back bone to lead the life you want”

-Although we couldn't run it long, I received inquiries for logo designing, SMS marketing and other services for almost a year after our close down.
+Although we couldn't run it long, I continued to receive inquiries for logo designing, SMS marketing and other services for almost a year after our close down.

-But we committed a big mistakes that is common with startup entrepreneurs, we were moving too quickly, rather than focusing our efforts on expanding sales for popular products, we were investing all our profit and capital in expanding the product basket.
+But we committed a blunder that is common with startup entrepreneurs, we were expanding product line faster than we had budget to support.
+Rather than focusing our efforts on expanding sales for popular products, we were investing all our profit and capital in expanding the product basket.

 Over the period of 18 months, we expanded the product line into gastrointestinal, antibiotic, diabetic and anti-hypertensive segment.
 Some product range were successful others not.
 So basically we were investing our good money into launching new products with an aim to expand overall sale.

-Since my childhood, I have a deep interest in books; if I am not doing anything else, you can find me reading.
+Since my childhood, I have a deep interest in books; if I am not at work or with friends & family, you can be sure that me reading.
 I read fiction, business books, blogs, newspaper, hoardings, advertisements or anything that comes in front, an omnivorous reader you can say.

 Like every reader I had a deep desire to become a writer someday.
 I even wrote a half complete horror novel based on a psychiatrist haunting story.
-Techie spirit was in me all along.
-And during these years, I spent time in learning technology.
+Techie spirit was in me all along and during all these years, I had spent time in learning web technologies.

 Later I presented my multi author blog as a case study and got a job as Digital Marketing Manager in a leading Digital Marketing Agency.
-After Joining agency I didn't got sufficient time to update Apnatarika, my priority changed to become digital marketing expert and start digital marketing blog so I decided to close it in 2017.
+After Joining agency I was not getting sufficient time to update Apnatarika, my priorities had changed.
+I was now in the mainstream digital marketing domain and had to prove my capabilities.
+It was the decision and I decided to move ahead with Digital marketing and close Apnatarika in 2017.

 Apnatarika failed as a startup but it got me ahead in digital marketing niche with practical experience and lots of business learnings.
-I still have the domain rights for Apnatarika and intend to start it once I build my audience.
+I still have the domain rights for Apnatarika and intend to restart it in future.

-While at the agency, I had an idea to contribute towards the rich cultural heritage of Chhattisgarh and it's handicraft art.
-One major problem I saw artist suffering was to promote their products in national and international market.
+I my entrepreneurial spirit doesn't let me stay quiet.
+Working at the agency, I had an idea to contribute towards the rich cultural heritage of Chhattisgarh and it's handicraft art.
+One major problem I saw artists were suffering was to promote their products in national and international market.
 Digital Marketing was a good option but handicraft manufacturers had neither the technical expertise nor the marketing budget to pay agency fee for digital marketing.

-I proposed a revenue sharing model with a few artist for silk thread jewellery, oil paintings, pencil sketches and handicraft goods which they agreed.
-I built a WooCommerce product catalog and marketplace for their product promotion with an understanding to keep 30% for digital marketing promotion.
+I proposed a revenue sharing model with a few artists for silk thread jewelry, oil paintings, pencil sketches and handicraft goods which they agreed.
+I built a WooCommerce product catalog and marketplace for their product promotion with an understanding to keep 30% revenue for digital marketing promotion.

 Amazon and Flipkart like marketplaces sustain on low margins only because of massive sales volume.
 But for a budding startup without venture capital funding, sustaining on low volume low margins in the initial stage was impossible.